 Since its founding, CRC annual Constitution Day lectures, featuring nationally and internationally known scholars and teachers, have become one of the most popular campus outreach initiatives; each year, 200-300 community members, students, and educators attend this event.

 Dr. Richard Gruetzemacher was a beloved member of the University of Tennessee at Chattanooga community for 26 years.
 He served as Director of Planning, Evaluation, and Institutional Research from 1988-2014.
 Dr. Gruetzemacher had a particular passion for U.S. civic and history education in general and for effective history and civics instruction in the schools.
 In 1967, he began his career by teaching American History at Fernwood Junior High School in Biloxi, Mississippi.
 Dr. Gruetzemacher modeled through his faith in God, his character, his devotion to young people, and his interest in history and public affairs, what it means to be a good American citizen.

 Our objective is to make the Dr. Richard Gruetzemacher Constitution Day Lecture Fund a lasting tribute to Dr. Gruetzemacher’s memory by funding an endowment that will fund the annual Constitution Day lecture that will be renamed in his honor.
-To date, we have secured $13,000 in donations towards our goal of $25,000.
+To date, we have secured well over 80% of donations towards our goal of $25,000.
 We urge you to think seriously about making a tax deductible contribution in support of the Dr. Richard Gruetzemacher Constitution Day Lecture Fund.
 Gifts can be made either by mail or online at http://give.utc.edu/gruetzemacher.
 We thank you in advance for your generous support.

 Dr. Valerie Copeland Rutledge